VA Application & Certification

 Note: Chapter 1606 Selected Reserve participants are required to self-certify their enrollment monthly through the WAVE website or by phone at 1-877-823-2378.

 To continue receiving veterans′ education benefits, the VA requires students to attend class regularly, make satisfactory academic progress and adhere to a specific degree program.
-Changes in major and courseload (adds, drops, withdrawal and section changes) should be reported to Financial Aid (firstname.lastname@example.org or 901-843-3810).
+Changes in major and courseload (adds, drops, withdrawal and section changes) should be reported immediately to Financial Aid (firstname.lastname@example.org or 901-843-3810).